billoxbury/blitscan/webapp/README.md

 In terms of Azure resources: the Docker image is uploaded to the Container Registry _blitscanappcontainers_ as the 'repository' _blitscanpg_.
 This repository is called by the web app _blitscanapp_, with the _blitshare_ mount configured under 'path mappings'.

-For debugging the app at development time, the process is: first debug in R running locally (with the _LOCAL_ variable set to _TRUE_); once working in R, degug the Docker container running locally (there are command lines for this commented out in the script _run\_app\_update.sh_); finally, if there are problems running the trusted container from the web app, one should consult the Azure logs for _blitscanapp_.
+For debugging the app at development time, the process is: first debug in R running locally (with the _LOCAL_ variable set to _TRUE_); once changes work correctly in R, debug the Docker container running locally (there are command lines for this commented out in the script _run\_app\_update.sh_); finally, if there are problems running the (now trusted) container from the web app, one should consult the Azure logs for _blitscanapp_.

 Finally, a remark about the folder _www/_.
 This is not visible in GitHub, but has contents: